StarRocks/starrocks/docs/en/administration/data_migration_tool.md

 ### Enable Legacy Compatibility for Replication

-The new version of StarRocks may behave differently from the old version, causing problems with cross-cluster data migration.
-Therefore, during the data migration process, the target cluster needs to manually enable legacy compatibility and disable it after the data migration is completed.
+StarRocks may behave differently between the old and new versions, causing problems with cross-cluster data migration.
+Therefore, you must enable Legacy Compatibility for the target cluster before data migration and disable it after data migration is completed.

 1. You can check whether Legacy Compatibility for Replication is enabled by using the following statement: